apache/incubator-weex/doc/components/list.md

 **Notes:** The `list`'s subcomponents can only contain `cell`, `header`, `refresh`, `loading` or fixed-position components.
 Other kind of components will not be displayed correctly.

 * `cell` defines the attributes and behavior of the cells that appear in list.
 * `header` <sup class="wx-v">0.6.1</sup> header which will stick to the top when it reaches the top of the screen.
-* `refresh` component can be used inside list to add pull to refresh functionality.
+* `refresh` component can be used inside list to add pull down to refresh functionality.
-* `loading` component can be used inside list to add loading view at the bottom of scroller.
+* `loading` component can be used inside list to add pull up to loadmore functionality.

+* `refresh` and `loading` please check out the [refresh-loading](refresh-loading.md).

 ### Attributes